Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 The result is similar to using an Actions defined in the Input Actions editor, except the Actions are defined in the GameObject's properties and saved as Scene or Prefab data, instead of in a dedicated Asset.

-When you embed actions in a MonoBehaviour and assign that MonoBehaviour to a GameObject, the GameObject's Inspector window displays an interface similar to the Action Asset window, which allows you to set up the bindings for those actions.
+When you embed actions like this, by defining serialized InputAction fields in a MonoBehaviour, the GameObject's Inspector window displays an interface similar to the Actions column of the [Actions Editor](./ActionsEditor.md), which allows you to set up the bindings for those actions.
 For example:

 ![MyBehavior Inspector](Images/Workflow-EmbeddedActionsInspector.png)

-The visual editors work similarly to the [Input Actions editor](ActionsEditor.md).

 * To add or remove Actions or Bindings, click the Add (+) or Remove (-) icon in the header.
 * To edit Bindings, double-click them.<br>